$17.00Request Exam Copy Request Desk Copy

 Mississippi Sissy echoes time-honored fiction like To Kill a Mockingbird and memoirs like The Liar's Club.
 It is a panorama of the American South at mid-century through the eyes of a unique little boy who made the word "sissy" bigger and stronger than anyone knew it could be.

-Kevin Sessums is currently a contributing editor at Allure magazine after spending fourteen years at Vanity Fair in that same capacity.
-Before joining Vanity Fair, he was executive editor for Andy Warhol's Interview magazine.
-His work has also appeared in Elle, Travel + Leisure, Playboy, Out, and Show People magazines.
-He was born and raised in Mississippi and now lives in New York City.
+Kevin Sessums was a Contributing Editor at Vanity Fair magazine for fourteen years and at Allure magazine for four.
+He was also Executive Editor for Andy Warhol's Interview magazine.
+His work has appeared in Elle, Travel + Leisure, Playboy, Out, and Show People magazines.
+He was nominated for a Quill Award for his recording of the audiobook of Mississippi Sissy.
+He lives in New York City.

 Listen to this audiobook excerpt from Mississippi Sissy, the stunning memoir from Kevin Sessums, a celebrity journalist who grew up scaring other children, hiding terrible secrets, pretending to be Arlene Frances and running wild in the South.